iabraham/bioe205/lectures/lec03/index.md

 ## Modeling biological systems
 The textbook discusses two different approaches to modeling biological systems as engineers.
-The first it calls the _analog_ model and the second it calls the _systems_ model.
+The first it calls the **analog** model and the second it calls the **systems** model.
 We briefly discuss the key themes in each here.

 ### Analog(ue) approach
 In this approach, we try to model the properties of the system using mechanical or electrical devices.
-The key point here, is that the differential equations which govern the behavior of the mechanical components used in the model, take the same (if simplified) form as those biological characteristic we seek to represent in the real system.
 For example, an early model of musculo-skeletal systems utilized nonlinear springs, contractile elements, and other such mechanical elements in series and parallel connections to mimic the properties and behavior shown in actual animal systems.

-See Figure 1.23 in the textbook.\\
+See Figure 1.23 in the textbook.

+\emphasis{The key point here is: the differential equations which govern the behavior of the mechanical components used in the model, take the same (if simplified) form as those biological characteristic we seek to represent in the real system.}

-Model forces and velocities correspond to biological forces and velocities when mechanical elements are utilized to simulate biological mechanics.
+The model forces and velocities correspond to biological forces and velocities when mechanical elements are utilized to simulate biological mechanics.
 We could also do the same with electrical components if the same principle (that the defining dynamical equations are similar/identical) holds.
-As an example, we know from Ohm's law that a resistor provides a linear relationship between voltage and current where the constant of proportionality is the resistance in Ohms.
-Then using voltage as a stand-in for force (or pressure) and current for velocity, one can model features of the cardiovascular system with the resistance of the resistor mimicking the resistance provided by blood vessels to blood flow.
+As an example, we know from Ohm's law that a resistor provides a linear relationship between voltage & current.
+Then, using voltage as a stand-in for force (or pressure) and current for velocity, one can model features of the cardiovascular system with the resistance of the resistor mimicking the resistance provided by blood vessels to blood flow.
 Of course, blood vessels are not exactly the same as a